becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ```

 This will update the state with the new note whenever you play one and send it to AWS.

-Your full code should now look like this (without the comments maybe?):
+Your full code should now look like this (without the comments, maybe?):

 ```js
 // Load some dependencies